Sarah Richardson, PhD, CPDT-KA, CDBC, CSAT

 Leader of the Pack

 Bryan joined The Canine Connection after a long career in exemplary kitchens, juggling all the ingredients for exceptional dining experiences.
 When he could no longer ignore the call of the wooly and wild, he brought his multi-tasking to the world of dogs at The Canine Connection.
 Here, he is known for his deep love of dogs and ability to wrangle them and the team that cares for them with unwavering attention and care.
-When not overseeing the dogs and our team at The Canine Connection, Bryan enjoys his time with his own family of humans and animals which includes Rex, a teenage Aussie, Lola, a teenage human (who dresses up our doggie fountain each month), Bandit, a senior dog of mysterious genetic origin, two cats, a guinea pig, and his wife, Patty, who has been a friend of The Canine Connection for many years, since Bandit was part of The Canine Connection’s puppy training program.
+When not overseeing the dogs and our team at The Canine Connection, Bryan enjoys his time with his own family of humans and animals which includes Steve, a senior border collie, Rex, a teenage Aussie, Lola, a teenage human, one cool cat, a guinea pig, and his wife, Patty, who has been a friend of The Canine Connection for many years

 Camille is a Chico native who brings a lively, curious spirit to her work at The Canine Connection.
 She recently returned to Chico after a stint in Portland, Oregon where she worked at a busy, urban daycare and boarding center with rooftop play areas - what a change for her to be able to oversee dogs at ground level in our park-like grounds!
 Her love and interest in animals goes well beyond her work at The Canine Connection as she is working toward her bachelors in Zoology.
 When not playing with dogs at The Canine Connection, Camille can be found with her own dog, a first generation doodle.
 We are glad he is willing to share her with our VIIPS (very impressive and important pooches) at The Canine Connection.